 Using AIRR Community Reference Sets with MiXCR

-For simplicity, we will use the MiXCR Docker/Singularity container.
+For simplicity in this example, we will use the MiXCR Docker/Singularity container.
 If you are not familiar with the container, you can read about it in the MiXCR documentation.
 Alternatively, you can install MiXCR on your local machine, using the instructions provided on the MiXCR website.
 In this case just skip the ‘log in to Docker’ step in the walkthrough.

 Prerequisites